Pacific 8 Intercollegiate Hockey Conference

 The Pacific 8 Intercollegiate Hockey Conference (PAC-8) is a collegiate men's ice hockey conference that competes in Division 2 of the American Collegiate Hockey Association.

 The PAC-8 was originally only open to schools that belonged to the Pac-12 Conference; however, for the 2018-19 season, the league expanded to include other schools from outside that conference.
 These schools included Boise State, Eastern Washington, San Diego State, San Jose State, and Western Washington.
-Because the conference spans the entire west coast, a north and south division format was adopted.

 Regular season format

-According to the PAC-8 charter, each season starts on October 1st of each year.
+According to the PAC-8 charter, each season starts on September 1 of each year.

 Along with the required conference schedule, teams schedule non-conference games against ACHA opponents for regional and national ranking consideration.

-For the 2018-19 season, each team must play twelve conference games.
-At the end of the season the top four teams from the north and south divisions qualify for the playoffs.
+For the 2024/2025 season, each team must play fourteen conference games.
+At the end of the season the top eight teams qualify for the playoffs.

 In game play, the ACHA follows the NCAA Rulebook for ice hockey.
 For interconference games, the PAC-8 mostly follows the same rules for game times and structure.
-A notable difference is in cases of a tie game after regulation and a 5-minute sudden-death overtime period.
-If a winner is not determined in overtime, then a 5 man shoot-out will occur.
+A notable difference is in cases of a tie game after regulation and a 3 on3 5-minute sudden-death overtime period.
+If a winner is not determined in overtime, then a 3 man shoot-out will occur.
 During the Conference Championship tournament, overtime format is 20 minute sudden-death periods until a winner is determined.